-Appreciating there now existed what amounted to an undeclared truce, Nebel rose up and out from behind the sunshield he’d been crouched behind and called out to the medic.
+Appreciating that there now existed what amounted to an undeclared truce, Nebel rose up and out from behind the sunshield he’d been crouched behind and called out to the medic.
 “How is he?”

 Making no effort to check the anger he felt, the medic glared at Nebel as he spit out his response.
 “He’s dead.”